superfly/docs/reference/volumes.html.md

 Most people use volumes for databases, so for high availability, we default to putting each of your app's volumes on different hardware (equivalent to using `--require-unique-zone=true` with `fly volumes create`).
 This setting does limit the number of volumes your app can have in a region.

-When you create a volume, its region is added to the apps region pool to allow app instances to be started with it.
+When you create a volume on a legacy (Nomad) Fly App, its region is added to the app's region pool to allow app instances to be started with it.

 ## Using Volumes